HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Rule Levels Comparison and Guide.md

 ## <img src="https://raw.githubusercontent.com/HotCakeX/.github/main/Pictures/Gifs/Neon%20numbers%20and%20letters/symbolexclamation.gif" width="40" alt="Neon number"> About SpecificFileNameLevel Options

-WDAC creates file rules based on file attributes when you scan a folder using a level such as `FilePublisher`.
+App Control creates file rules based on file attributes when you scan a folder using a level such as `FilePublisher`.
 Each file rule has a `MinimumVersion` and **only** one of the six `SpecificFileNameLevels`.

 For instance, suppose a folder has 10 signed files with identical signatures and product names (or File Descriptions etc.).
-In that case, WDAC creates a single file rule with the product name (or File Description etc.) and the lowest version of the 10 files.
+In that case, App Control creates a single file rule with the product name (or File Description etc.) and the lowest version of the 10 files.
 This file rule is sufficient to allow all 10 files.

 The `MinimumVersion` is the smallest version among the files with the same signature and SpecificFileNameLevel in the folder.